UNESCO World Heritages of Korea

 As of November 2017, Korea has eleven cultural heritage sites and one natural heritage site.
 Apart from this, UNESCO also has separate programs called "Intangible Heritage of Humanity" and "Memory of the World."
 In Korea, there are nineteen and sixteen of them respectively.

 The historical background of Korea's Cultural Heritage Sites is diverse, encompassing the history of Korea from ancient times (Dolmen sites) to the Joseon Dynasty.
 The sites embody a wide variety of values from tidy and neat artistic spirit to scientific rationality as witnessed in the traditional architecture of royal palaces or temples.

-A total of eleven Korean cultural sites are registered on the list of World Cultural Heritage, including JongmyoShrine (1995); Haeinsa Temple Janggyeong Panjeon, the Depositories for the Tripitaka Koreana Woodblocks (1995); Seokguram Grotto and Bulguksa Temple (1995); Hwaseong Fortress (1997); Changdeokgung Palace Complex (1997); Gyeongju Historic Areas (2000); Gochang, Hwasun and Ganghwa Dolmen Sites (2000); Royal Tombs of the Joseon Dynasty (2009); Historic Villages of Korea: Hahoe and Yangdong (2010); Namhansanseong Fortress (2014); and Baekje Historic Areas (2015); and Sansa, Buddhist Mountain Monasteries in Korea (2018).
+A total of eleven Korean cultural sites are registered on the list of World Cultural Heritage, including JongmyoShrine (1995); Haeinsa Temple Janggyeong Panjeon, the Depositories for the Tripitaka Koreana Woodblocks (1995); Seokguram Grotto and Bulguksa Temple (1995); Hwaseong Fortress (1997); Changdeokgung Palace Complex (1997); Gyeongju Historic Areas (2000); Gochang, Hwasun and Ganghwa Dolmen Sites (2000); Royal Tombs of the Joseon Dynasty (2009); Historic Villages of Korea: Hahoe and Yangdong (2010); Namhansanseong Fortress (2014); Baekje Historic Areas (2015); and Sansa, Buddhist Mountain Monasteries in Korea (2018).